-Mitigation Measure No. 2.
+Mitigation Measure No. 3.
 The following note shall be place on the Development Plan and carried out through project implementation: "If suspected archaeological resources are encountered during the project: 1.
 Stop work within 100 feet of the find; 2.
-Call a professional archaeologist, the representatives from the Blue Lake Rancheria, Bear River Band of the Rohnerville Rancheria and the Wiyot Tribe, the Calfire project representative (if applicable) and the County Planning and Building Department; 3.
-The professional historic resource consultant, Tribes and Calfire officials will coordinate and provide an assessment of the find and determine the significance and recommend next steps.
+Call the Cal Fire project representative, a professional archaeologist and representatives from the Blue Lake Rancheria, Bear River Band of the Rohnerville Rancheria and the Wiyot Tribe; 3.
+The professional historic resource consultant, Tribes and Cal Fire officials will coordinate and provide an assessment of the find and determine the significance and recommend next steps.

 "If human remains are encountered: 1.
 All work shall stop and per CA Health and Safety Code Section 7050.5: 2.
 Call the Humboldt County Coroner at (707) 445-7242; 3.
 The Coroner will determine if the remains are of prehistoric/historic Native American origin.
 If the remains are Native American Heritage Commission within 24 hours.
 5. The NAHC is responsible under CA PRC 5097.98. (a) for identifying the most likely descendent (MLD) immediately and providing contact information.
-The MLD may, with the permission of the owner of the land, or his or her authorized representative, inspect the site of the discovery of the Native American human remains and may recommend to the owner or the person responsible for the excavation work means for treatment or disposition, with appropriate dignity, of the human remains and any associated grave goods.
-The descendants shall complete their inspection and make recommendations or preferences for treatment within 48 hours of being granted access to the site."
+The MLD may, with the permission of the owner of the land, or his or her authorized representative, inspect the site of the discovery of the Native American human remains and may recommend to the owner or the person responsible for the excavation work means for treatment or disposition, with appropriate dignity, of the human remains and may recommendations or preferences for treatment within 48 hours of being granted access to the site."